Some research projects involving SERG...

 Seabird behavioural ecology and demography at Buldir Island, Aleutian Islands, Alaska

-"Questions we are addressing: 1.
+"Questions we addressed: 1.
 What sources of selection are responsible for the diversity of visual and acoustic signals used by auklets (Alcidae, Aethia spp.) during the breeding season?, 2.
 How are Least, Crested, Whiskered Auklet populations regulated?, 3.
 Are auklet species in competition for nest sites and food?, 4.
 What is the likely fate of auklet populations in a situation of rapidly changing climate and oceanography?"

-Amatignak and Little Sitkin Islands restoration research UPDATED NOV 30,2008
+Amatignak and Little Sitkin Islands restoration research

 "...we hypothesized that nocturnal burrow-nesting seabird prospectors would place more importance on auditory and olfactory cues and will potentially use these signals when locating and assessing potential breeding sites.
 Our project aimed to test this idea and its application to restoration of nocturnal seabirds in the Aleutian Islands."